-During the period from the Listing Date to 31 December 2019, the Company held a total of 12 Board meetings.
-At the Board meetings, the Board reviewed and approved interim results for the six months ended 30 June 2019 and other significant matters of the Company.
+During the year ended 31 December 2021, the Company held a total of 8 Board meetings.
+At the Board meetings, the Board reviewed and approved annual results for the year ended 31 December 2020, interim results for the six months ended 30 June 2021 and other significant matters of the Company.